Facing Drug Charges in Franklin? A Drug Crimes Lawyer Can Protect Your Freedom and Future

 Still, penalties may include incarceration, probation, and fines.
 Even first-time offenders could face penalties that include years of imprisonment and substantial fines as outlined below:

 Keep in mind that some offenses will carry federal penalties based on the type of drug and the amount.
-If the defendant is found to be transporting drugs across state lines, or distributing drugs while in possession of a firearm, this is in violation of certain federal laws, and it could lead to multiple serious charges.
+If the defendant is found to be transporting drugs across state lines, or distributing drugs with a firearm, this is in violation of certain federal laws, and it could lead to multiple serious charges.

 Federal penalties for drug crimes may be a lot harsher in terms of longer sentencing, heftier fines, and no parole.
 The experienced drug crimes lawyers at Byron Pugh Legal can thoroughly investigate your case, identify weak points in the prosecution’s case, and work to have your charges reduced or eliminated.